tonylixu/devops/algorithm/14-longest-common-prefix/README.md

 ### Solution analysis
 We can use the first string of the strs, for each element in the string, we check the rest of the strings:
 * If the length of each string is bigger than the index and the element of each string at index is equal, we move on, otherwise we return at string[i]
-* Return true if the loop finishes
+* Return true if the loop finishes uniterrupted (which means all the strings are identical)

+`solution1.py`